bradleyeckert/chad/doc/crypto.md

 encrypt messages, so it's not hardened for that use case.
 It also allows a `0` key, which sets the keystream to all zeros.
 That's not something you want in a system that encrypts user data.
-Since Gecko only for IP protection, it is not in 5A002.a of US export control regulations.
+Since Gecko only for IP protection, it is not under 5A002.a of US export control regulations.
 Key length doesn't matter.
 Gecko can take a key length of up to 15 bytes.

 The multi-cell keys are `bkey` for the boot record and `tkey` for text in flash.